soggie/rubentan.com/src/content/gaming/lets-talk-about-dice.md

 For _Obsidian World_, I decided to follow in the footsteps of Dungeon World and Apocalypse World.
 Dice rolls yield _miss_ (you don't get what you want), _hit_ (you get what you want, at a cost), or _crit_ (you get what you want, and more).
 Since _hits_ are the most common outcome, it's possible for me in actual play as a GM to push my players on a heroic journey: every time you want to do something significant, you must think about what you must sacrifice to get there.

-> In _Obsidian World_, after picking the highest score, add it to your trait (-1 to +2) and intepret the result.
+> In _Obsidian World_, add your die score to your trait (-1 to +2) and intepret the result.
 On a 1~3, it's a miss - tough luck!
 On a 4~6, it's a hit - success, but you must give up something you care about, or reduce the effect of your success.
 On a 7+, it's a crit - you succeed with style!

 ### Modifying dice and dice scores